 Our collection of books and magazines is similar to those found in a public

 library.
-Special cassette and record players are also provided free of charge.
+Specially designed playback equipment is also provided free of charge.

-All are mailed to and from our library postage-free to individuals, as well
+All materials are mailed to and from our library postage-free to individuals, as well

 as to schools and other facilities (e.g., nursing homes, hospitals, senior